 Advertising in print media will only be offered in exceptional circumstances and must be supported by a strong business case from the relevant delegate to substantiate the need.
 Human Resources will consider these requests on a case by case basis.

 Employees are encouraged to share position vacancy information with their professional networks through the use of electronic communication.
 Approval for any associated costs must be gained in advance from the relevant Delegate.
 When sharing position vacancy information, Employees should ensure that they are aware of and comply with legislative obligations and the University's applicable policies and procedures.

 A field of applicants may be supplemented by inviting applications or referrals from employment agencies or other sources after consideration of cost.

-The Executive Director, Human Resources may recommend the use of an employment agency as a means of external advertising.
+The Director (Human Resources) may recommend the use of an employment agency as a means of external advertising.